 The Opperman Award for Musical Excellence

-Only recordings of newly released material from November 20th - November 19th of the following year will be considered.
+Only full albums of newly released material from November 20th - November 19th of the following year will be considered.

 Winner